patrodriguez108/bernies-bistro-practice/README.md

 ```

-### A Note on Testing

-Your top priority is to create a functioning implementation of the described recipe system.
-Be mindful of how you spend your time.

-There are three basic tests to fill in the spec file.
-You are _not_ required to add your own tests in this challenge, but you're welcome to if you so desire.
-You have a limited amount of time, and tests alone cannot demonstrate your learning from the last two weeks.
-Focus on implementation first.

-## Releases
-### Release 0: Find the Edges

 Try to get the existing recipe system to raise errors by interacting with it via the command-line.
 Try all sorts of crazy things.
 The code is dirty and incomplete; you may have to clean it up.

 Be systematic in your approach.
 Write down what you tried, what you thought would happen, and what actually happened.